 An ACC is an extension to a regular Cruise Controller (CC).
-The purpose of an ACC system is to help the driver keep a desired speed (traditional CC), and to help the driver to keep a safe distance to a preceding vehicle (ACC extension).
-The ACC autonomously adapt the distance depending on the speed of the vehicle in front.
-The gap between two vehicles has to be large enough to aviod rear-end collisions.
+The purpose of an ACC system is to help the driver keep a desired speed (traditional CC), and to help the driver keep a safe distance to a preceding vehicle (ACC extension).
+The ACC autonomously adapt the distance depending on the speed of the vehicle in front, while keeping the gap large enough to aviod rear-end collisions.

-To increase the complexity of a basic ACC system, and thereby exercise the component model more, our ACC system has two non-standard functional extensions.
-One extension is the possibility for autonomous changes of the maximum speed of the vehicle depending on the speed-limit regulations.
-This feature would require actual speed-limit regulations to be known to the ACC system by, e.g., by using transmitters on the road signs or road map information in cooperation with a Global Positioning System (GPS).
-The second extension is a brake-assist function, helping the driver with the braking procedure in extreme situations, e.g., when the vehicle in front suddenly brakes or if an obstacle suddenly appears on the road.
+To increase the complexity of a basic ACC system, and thereby exercise the component model more, our ACC system has two non-standard functional extensions; (1) the possibility for autonomous changes of the maximum speed of the vehicle depending on the speedlimit regulations, and (2) a brake-assist function, helping the driver with the braking procedure in extreme situations, e.g., when the vehicle in front suddenly brakes or if an obstacle suddenly appears on the road.
+Achieving (1) would require actual speed-limit regulations to be known to the ACC system by, e.g., by using transmitters on the road signs or road map information in cooperation with a Global Positioning System (GPS).